Let's Save Social Security

 And as an American of Japanese descent, who has a living relative that spent some of her childhood in one of FDR's internment camps, I will say that if — and only if — we can create a parallel program that mimics Social Security, then I personally wouldn't be too upset if we allowed the Social Security Trust Fund to deplete, because we'll then have a modern Plan-B program that's waiting in the wings, ready to offset a reduction in benefits on day one.

 It will always be difficult to change Social Security, so there's a possibility it will stick around for a while in its current form.
 (Also, what's to stop the program from running at a deficit, like the entire government has for basically my whole life? ¯\_(ツ)_/¯) It would probably make the most sense to start out by assuming we would fund Basic Income by hiking income taxes on high earners, since that would be logically equivalent to raising the cap on Social Security payroll taxes.
-But it would be even better if we could instead fund it through wealth taxes or corporate taxes.
-If we can eventually shift away from payroll taxes, then there may be a reason one day to gradually repeal and replace Social Security with a Basic Income system designed for the 21st Century, without any interruption to the vital service for our seniors.
+But it would be even better if we could instead fund it through capital gains taxes.

 About Me

-I'm a software engineer who lives in Philly.
-After years of working in the private sector, I’ve become increasingly motivated to shift my energy toward public service, advocacy, and civic engagement, because I want to be a part of the solution, not the problem.
+Hi!
+I'm Michael Yee, a software engineer, entrepreneur, music producer, and digital artist who lives in South Philly.
+After six years of working in the private sector, I quit my day job to launch my startup company Agora Pluribus Technologies, with the goal of using my sklls to empower ordinary people, because I want to be a part of the solution, not the problem.

 I never formally studied law, public policy, or political science; I'm just a guy who lives here, and I'm fed up waiting for the next big establishment Democratic politician to save us from Trump while the whole world devolves into madness.